 Child car seats are not required in Las Vegas taxicabs, but can be used if the passengers bring their own.

 The Nevada child car seat law NRS 484.474 exempts a passenger less than 6 years of age and weighing 60 pounds or less from being secured in child restraint system (when none is available) while riding in a means of public transportation, including a taxi, school bus or emergency vehicle.
 Read more here.
+Please keep in mind that an unrestrained child poses serious danger.

 The University Medical Center Hospital is the closest medical facility to the Vegas strip.
 Located at 1800 W Charleston Blvd.
 Las Vegas, NV 89102.
 Phone (702) 383-2000